-(2) Portfolio investments in controlled companies comprised of a bundle of investments, which can include debt and equity securities: The fair value of these investments is determined based on the total enterprise value of the portfolio company, or issuer, utilizing a liquidity waterfall approach.
-For Non-Public Debt Securities and equity or equity-like securities (e.g. preferred equity, equity, or other equity-like securities) that are purchased together as part of a package, where we have control or could gain control through an option or warrant security, both the debt and equity securities of the portfolio investment would exit in the mergers and acquisitions market as the principal market, generally through a sale or recapitalization of the portfolio company.
+- (2) Portfolio investments in controlled companies comprised of a bundle of investments, which can include debt and equity securities: The fair value of these investments is determined based on the total enterprise value of the portfolio company, or issuer, utilizing a liquidity waterfall approach.
+For Non-Public Debt Securities and equity or equity-like securities (e.g. preferred equity, equity, or other equity-like securities) that are purchased together as part of a package, where we have control or could gain control through an option or warrant security; both the debt and equity securities of the portfolio investment would exit in the mergers and acquisitions market as the principal market, generally through a sale or recapitalization of the portfolio company.
 In accordance with ASC 820-10, we apply the in-use premise of value which assumes the debt and equity securities are sold together.
-Under this liquidity waterfall approach, we continue to use the enterprise value of these investments under ASC 820-10 if we have the ability to initiate a sale of a portfolio company as of the measurement date.
-Under this approach, we first calculate the total enterprise value of the issuer by incorporating some or all of the following factors:

-- · the earnings of the issuer; - · recent sales to third parties of similar securities; - the comparison to publicly traded securities; and - · discounted cash flow or other pertinent factors.
+Under this liquidity waterfall approach, we continue to use the enterprise value methodology utilizing a liquidity waterfall approach to determine the fair value of these investments under ASC 820-10 if we have the ability to initiate a sale of a portfolio company as of the measurement date.
+Under this approach, we first calculate the total enterprise value of the issuer by incorporating some or all of the following factors: - the issuer's ability to make payments; - the earnings of the issuer; - · recent sales to third parties of similar securities; - · the comparison to publicly traded securities; and - · discounted cash flow or other pertinent factors.